techbrew-mc/MinecraftByExample/README.md

   - [MBE01][01] - a simple cube
   - [MBE02][02] - a block with a more complicated shape
   - [MBE03][03] - a block (coloured signpost) with multiple variants- four colours, can be placed facing in four directions
-  - [MBE04][04] - a camouflage ("secret door") block which copies the appearance of adjacent blocks - uses ISmartBlockModel
+  - [MBE04][04] - a camouflage ("secret door") block which copies the appearance of adjacent blocks - uses IBakedModel
-  - [MBE05][05] - a 3D web which joins to neighbours in all six directions - uses ISmartBlockModel and ICustomModelLoader
+  - [MBE05][05] - a 3D web which joins to neighbours in all six directions - uses IBakedModel and ICustomModelLoader
   - [MBE06][06] - several different types of block which use redstone
   - [MBE08][08] - how to add a creative tab for organising your custom blocks / items